-The philosophy of technology in classical antiquity and the Renaissance, with special reference to Piato, Aristotle and Francis Bacon.
-Representative writings from each period, as well as recent research, provide the basis for tutorial discussions.
+The ancient philosophy of technology ('art imitates nature'), with special emphasis on the role of musical and mathematical ideas in the thought of Pythagoras, Plato, Aristotle and Vitruvius.
+Representative writings, as well as publications of recent research provide the basis for tutorial discussions.

-26.2505 Philosophy of Technology (Modern) (Graham Pont)
+26.2505 Philosophy of Technology (Modern)